Choosing a VAR Model#

 Step 1: Do you need time-varying volatility?

-If your data spans a period with obvious volatility changes — e.g., quarterly macro data covering both the Great Moderation and the 2008 crisis — use bvarSvFit() (stochastic volatility).
+If your data spans a period with obvious volatility changes — e.g., quarterly macro data covering both the Great Moderation and the Global Financial Crisis of 2008 — use bvarSvFit() (stochastic volatility).
 Otherwise, continue to Step 2.

 Step 2: How many variables?